bazelbuild/rules_swift/doc/explicit_modules.md

 ## Differences from Xcode

-Unlike bazel Xcode doesn't require you strictly define your dependencies.
-Therefore for explicit modules support, Xcode scans all the source files being built, and builds the necessary PCMs "just in time."
+Unlike bazel, Xcode doesn't require you strictly define your dependencies.
+For explicit modules support, Xcode scans all the source files being built, and builds only the necessary PCMs "just in time."
 Bazel doesn't support this type of dynamic dependencies, so all system modules have to be understood ahead of time, which is why we generate the `@system_sdk` repository, and require you add them to your `deps` (or implicitly do that for you).

 Xcode also doesn't attempt to produce portable PCMs, which we do in bazel.